Friendly people, fantastic seafood, ramen, Japan's biggest festival, and pristine nature

 Fukuoka's relatively small size means that it is incredibly easy to get out to the nearby mountains and beaches.
-The Momochihama Beach area includes one of Fukuoka's main attractions, Fukuoka Tower.
+Seaside Momochi includes one of Fukuoka's main attractions, Fukuoka Tower.
 Meanwhile, during the summer, locals flock to the nearby Itoshima Peninsula for BBQs, swimming and water sports.
-Itoshima is home to a number of hikes, but one of the city's best,
+Itoshima is home to a number of hikes.

 Built back in the 7th century, the quiet little town of Dazaifu was once Kyushu's administrative heart.
 The ruins of the government offices are still here, as are many major temples and shrines such as Tenmangu and Kanzeonji.
 Tenmangu is the top shrine dedicated to scholars and scholarship and enshrines Sugawara Michizane (845-903), considered the god of academic achievement.
 This is where students facing exams come to pray for success.